ahmadmalik232/blood-donation-management-system-RDM/README.md

 •	Donation-Blood inventory (Donation-id PK in donation and FK in blood inventory)
 •	 Recipient id-blood request (Recipient-id PK in recipient and FK in blood-request)
 •	 Hospital id –recipient (Hospital-id PK in hospital and FK in recipient)
-5. Transformation of ERD into Relational Data Model (RDM)
+5. Transformation of ERD into Relational Data Model (RDM).

 6. Report on Design Decisions
 •	Entity Identification: We identified key entities based on the core functionalities of a blood donation management system.
 The focus was on donors, donations, blood inventories, hospitals, recipients, and requests.